openstack-archive/fuel-docs/pages/operations/troubleshoot/2000-docker-disk-full.rst

    dmsetup clear $device_id

-Read only containers
+Read-only containers
 ++++++++++++++++++++

 **Symptoms**

-* Fuel UI does not work
+* Fuel Web UI does not work
 * Fuel CLI fails to report any commands
 * Some containers may be failing and stopped
 * Trying to run **dockerctl shell CONTAINER touch /root/test** results in